landex/Windows-10/Procedure/Windows10andWSL/Win10WSL2.md

 After completed the installation, the **OpenSuse** will be avaiable in Start Menu and in the **Windows Terminal**.
 Open your **Suse** in Start Menu, after open the installation will be completed.

 When you open, this window will be displayed indicates that the installation need procede.
-See prints below.
+Follow the prints below to continue the instalation.

 <img align="center" src="https://github.com/landex/Windows-10/blob/main/Procedure/Windows10andWSL/Images/continue_installation_one_20210421_151948.png" alt="drawing" width="400"/>